 But even people with prior convictions want to avoid another one.
 Because old convictions on the record will age out over time, to an extent.
 For example, the Guidelines” Criminal History Score may exclude a discharge from sentence more than than 15 years earlier.

 But some cases involve enough evidence to make negotiation of the number of months worth a look.
 So if the presumptive sentence is twenty years; a defendant might consider a prosecutor’s offer of a fraction of that.
-So in the end, it’s always the client’s decision, not the lawyer’s.
+In the end, it’s always the client’s decision, not the lawyer’s.

 Minnesota Felony Attorney Thomas Gallagher helps clients avoid lengthy prison sentences.
 And he helps clients avoid felony records.
 Even better, Gallagher helps clients get dismissal of charges, and not-guilty verdicts.

 Attorney Thomas Gallagher’s 35 years experience could benefit you.
 And every client deserves the best defense.
 And Attorney Thomas Gallagher delivers.
 For more on some of the specific crimes commonly charged as felonies discussed on this site see: